embedded-by-n/embedded-by-n/README.md

 On my Memex [1] you will find many of my projects and ideas in the realm of Cybernetics, Music, Maths, Hacking, ASCII Arts, and many more bits and pieces...

-I don't use GitHub in the way I think it was designed to me.. but I enjoy doing that with most things!
+I don't use GitHub in the way I think it was designed to be.. but I do that with most things!  :D

+Anyways,

 Have fun exploring my Memex!